DhwaniSondhi/Messager-API/README.md

-# Messager-API
+# Messenger-API
 A web service:
 - Built to experiment RESTful Web Services using the JAX-RS standard specification.
 - Link various profiles to their messages where each message can have multiple comments.
 - All the comments, messages and profiles can be added, updated and seen.
-- Experimented HATEOAS in reponses.
+- Experimented HATEOAS in responses.
 - The data is returned in JSON format.
 - Worked on Maven, Jersey and Tomcat.